alettieri/itil-notes/ServiceStrategy.md

 ### Service Catalog Management

-To ensure that a Service Catalog is produced, maintained and contains accurate information on all operational services and those available for deployment
+To ensure that a Service Catalog is produced, maintained and contains accurate information on all operational services and those available for deployment.

+> Straddles the fence between Strategy and Design

+> Customer facing view of all the services we provide

 * Manage information contained within Service Catalog
 * Ensure accuracy